qlnguyen1208/qlnguyen1208.github.io/_news/urcup-2024.md

 I was invited to the <a href="https://urcup.cup.uni-muenchen.de/">Undergraduate Research Conference on Molecular Sciences</a> to present a poster about the research I did during my bachelor thesis.

-{% include figure.liquid loading="eager" path="assets/img/urcup-poster.png" title="URCUP 2024 Poster" class="img-fluid z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/urcup-poster.png" title="URCUP 2024 Poster" class="img-fluid z-depth-1" zoomable=true %}